Meditation Retreat in South India with Dr Kumar

 The Five Yama

-Patanjali, a great Yogi who lived in India around 100BC is the author of the Yoga Sutras that teach the path to unbind the mind from suffering.
+Patanjali, a great Yogi who lived in India around 100BC is the author of the Yoga Sutras that teach the path to enlightenment.
 Patanjali teaches an eightfold path to achieve this goal, based closely on the noble eightfold path of Buddha, his predecessor by 300 years.
 During the course we practice all eight limbs of Patanjali’s Noble Eightfold Path as outlined in the Yoga Sutras.
 The first step is the Five Yama as outlined below.

 Ahimsa– nonviolence (to remove anger or hatred from the mind)